Sayuri Yōko

 Mie Yamashita (in original Japanese: 山下 みゑ) (September 25, 1901 – January 13, 1986), better known by her stage name Sayuri Yōko (小百合 葉子/さゆり ようこ), was a Japanese theatre company president and actress.
 She is the founder and chairman of Dandelion, a children's theatre company.
 She was active as a stage, radio and film actress before and during the war.
-After the war, she found a children's theatre company and devoted her life to her company.
+After the war, she founded a children's theatre company and devoted her life to her company.
 She was called 'a living witness to children's theatre after the war'.

 History

 Early years

 Sayuri Yōko was born in 1901 in Takizawa, Toda Village, Hikisa County, Shizuoka Prefecture (later Takizawa Town, Kita Ward, Hamamatsu City).
 She lost her father when she was eight years old.
 Her mother went back to her parents' home, Kawana Village, but Yōko remained where she was as a successor of the family.
 Although she lived comfortably surrounded by her great-uncle and servants, she left home to live with her mother in Kawana because she missed her.
 Takizawa and Kawana were only 4 km away, so Yōko grew up in both villages.

-In 1914, after graduating from elementary school, she entered Nishien Jitsugakuen High School (later Nishien Girls' Gakuen) in Hamamatsu City.
+In 1914, after graduating from elementary school, Yōko entered Nishien Jitsugakuen High School (later Nishien Girls' Gakuen) in Hamamatsu City.
 As a lonely child, when she was in her third year of girls' school, she decided she wanted to become a teacher to support children.
 However, when she requested documents from the government office to take the entrance examination for the Normal School, it was discovered that her registration on the family register was as a child of illegitimate origin.
 The father was the eldest son, and the mother was the eldest daughter of a family without a son, and they could not get married formally as successors of their families.
 Thus, the mother was not a member of the Yamashita family.
 This forced her to give up her teaching career.